Summer Music Playlist

 Why Mixtuby

 Mixtuby plays straight through — no preroll ads breaking a drop, no algorithm pulling you into a podcast mid-set, no paywall after three tracks.
-It runs in any browser, including mobile, and the crossfade keeps energy continuous between tracks exactly the way a DJ would.
+It runs in any browser, including mobile, and Vibe Mode keeps energy continuous between tracks (crossfade on desktop) exactly the way a DJ would.
 Build your own queue, share it in one tap, or let this curated 30-track set run from start to finish.
 Free forever.
 No account needed.

 History